 Sandra from HR will just have to get her fix of dog memes from somewhere else – because it’s not going in your campaign.
 Unless you’re Pets at Home, of course.

-Once you pass your marketing brief over to your chosen creative or marketing agency, the ones that know they’re stuff will likely have some questions and suggestions about how they can help or maybe improve it.
+Once you pass your marketing brief over to your chosen creative or marketing agency, the ones that know their stuff will likely have some questions and suggestions about how they can help or maybe improve it.

 Your agency should be engaged and experienced enough to dissect your brief and ask you pertinent questions.